Mary Landrieu: Post-Senate career

 Landrieu is a Senior Policy Advisor for Van Ness Feldman, a DC Law Firm.
 She became a strategic adviser to the Walton Family Foundation in April 2015.
 Landrieu is also a member of the pro-Israel group American Israel Public Affairs Committee.

-In December 2018, Landrieu and a bipartisan group of former U.S. Senators co-authored an opinion piece in The Washington Post urging the Senate to protect the Special Counsel Investigation led by special counsel Robert Mueller.
+In December 2018, Landrieu and a bipartisan group of former U.S. senators co-authored an opinion piece in The Washington Post urging the Senate to protect the Special Counsel Investigation led by special counsel Robert Mueller.

+Landrieu has received hundreds of thousands of dollars to advocate on behalf of the natural gas industry and has appeared in commercials promoting the benefits of fossil gas.